 - Service levels: Basic cleaning vs. move-out specialized services

-- Timing: Must be completed before final inspection
+- Timing: Must be completed before final-inspection

 - Company selection: Ask management company for recommended services